efdevcon/devcon-website/src/content/faq/en/what-is-the-pre-registration-schedule.md

 — Schelling Point @ Gran Carpa Américas Corferias: 8:30am - 5pm
 — ETHLatam @ Ágora Bogotá: **8am - 9pm**

 ## **Registration**

 **We'll begin registration on Oct.
 11-14 at 8am.**\
-H﻿ead to the front of the Ágora Bogotá Convention Center, where you'll see 4 doors with designated lines.
+H﻿ead to the front of the Ágora Bogotá Convention Center, where you'll see 4 doors with designated lines.\
+O﻿nce you reach the desk, you'll get your conference wristband.